ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/test-document-the-code/debug-ballerina-programs.md

 ## Debugging sessions

-The VS Code extension provides three types of sessions to debug your Ballerina code.
+The Ballerina VSCode extension offers three types of sessions: Program debug sessions, Test debug sessions, and Remote debug sessions.
+Debugging can be done using CodeLens or configurations in a `launch.json file`.
+It also provides a Debug Console to view output and supports various debugging scenarios.

 >**Info:** For more information on the debug sessions, go to <a href="https://wso2.com/ballerina/vscode/docs/debug-the-code/debugging-overview/#debugging-sessions" target="_blank">Debug sessions</a>.